Jat-hom-Wu/learngit/readme.txt

 study the working direction;
 git tracks changes of the files;
 origin test01;
-create a new branch is quick;
+create a new branch is quick and good;